BLE-LTER/ble-handbook/handbook.md

 <a id="front-matter-issues"></a>
 # Front matter issues

-<a id="introduction"></a>
+<a id="introduction-to-ble-lter-information-management"></a>
-## Introduction
+## Introduction to BLE LTER Information Management

+Beaufort Lagoon Ecosystems (BLE LTER) is a new site and member of the Long Term Ecological Research Network.
+The project was first funded in 2017 as one of three sites newest to the network.

+Information management was integral to the project from the start; our NSF proposal included a detailed section on the data types we will produce and how each of them will be treated.
+The information management team has been important project members ever since.

+Tim Whiteaker (Tim after) was first recruited as project data/information manager by lead project PI Ken Dunton from the 2017 beginnings.
+An T. Nguyen (An after) was recruited by team in November 2018 and officially started in March 2019.

+<a id="our-philosophies"></a>
+## Our philosophies

+We use modular components in our IM system and workflow -- as opposed to a comprehensive solution like DEIMS.
+We try to use existing solutions whenever possible and not modify them willy nilly; we've found that there's almost always a tool somewhere suited to our purposes even in its vanilla form.

+See our website summary on our information management system here at https://ble.lternet.edu/ims.

 <a id="preamble"></a>
 ## Preamble

 I speak in first person throughout this handbook.
 Writing in third person, passive, or imperative voice is tiring.
-Apologies.

 <a id="tools"></a>
 # Tools